willfindlay/honors-thesis/thesis/thesis.md

 ## Intrusion Detection

+The concept of intrusion detection has seen prevalent attention in academic work since the early 1980's [@anderson80; @denning85; @denning87].
 At a high level, intrusion detection systems (IDS) strive to monitor systems at a particular level and use observed data to make decisions about the legitimacy of these observations [@kemmerer02].